zwave-js/node-zwave-js/docs/api/controller.md

 interface GetFirmwareUpdatesOptions {
 	/** Allows overriding the API key for the firmware update service */ apiKey?: string;
-	/** Allows adding and removing components from the user agent for the firmware update service (behaves like `Driver.updateUserAgent`) */ userAgentComponents?: Record<string, string>;
+	/** Allows adding and removing components from the user agent for the firmware update service (behaves like `Driver.updateUserAgent` but only for this call) */ userAgentComponents?: Record<string, string>;
 }
 ```